 Whether it’s a matter of serving notice on an executor who hasn’t applied for the necessary legal paperwork, a subpoena or citation for delivery of a Will or even asking the Court for permission to replace the executor with someone else, these processes provide a framework of responsibility.

 This framework of responsibility can be a lifeline to people who are struggling with an executor refusing to act.
-Danielle also highlights that this legal process can be a wake-up call for executors who are struggling with the duties they’ve been given and need clarity in their role.
+Andrew also highlights that this legal process can be a wake-up call for executors who are struggling with the duties they’ve been given and need clarity in their role.

 Final thoughts